machineghost/docs/docs/dual-booting.md

 ## Erase and install

 Once you have your partition(s) selected, select the red "Erase and Install" button.
 This will apply your changes and begin the installation.
+When you restart your device after installing, it should automatically boot into Pop!\_OS.
+To boot your other OS:

+- If your device is in EFI mode, hold the spacebar while powering it on.
+- If your device is in BIOS mode, a menu will automatically appear when powering on.

+Choose your previous OS with the arrow keys, then press Enter.

 ## Windows Caveats